-- Targeted, in class differentiation to increase access to the curriculum - In class or out of class adult support - Small group interventions to enable catch up - Provision of specialist resources or equipment - Partnership working with other settings or specialists

-- Access to the school nurse - Support from external agencies, such as the Educational Psychology Service and Spectra - •In some cases, funding is used to provide off-site provision to enhance the offer - •Access to support from in-school sources - Specialist advice from services such as Occupational Therapy and Physiotherapy is sought where appropriate to support the school to make adaptations to meet the needs of individual students.
+- Targeted, in class differentiation to increase access to the curriculum - In class or out of class adult support - Small group interventions to enable catch up - Provision of specialist resources or equipment - Partnership working with other settings or specialists - Access to the school nurse - Support from external agencies, such as the Educational Psychology Service, Spectra, Cornerstones and Neurodiversity support workers. - •In some cases, funding is used to provide off-site provision to enhance the offer - •Access to support from in-school sources - Specialist advice from services such as Occupational Therapy and Physiotherapy is sought where appropriate to support the school to make adaptations to meet the needs of individual students.
 VI and HI specialists provide advice where needed.